-The New Mexico Commission for Community Volunteerism’s (NMCCV or the Commission) mission is to engage citizens of all ages and backgrounds in community based service; such service will address New Mexico’s human, educational, environmental, public safety, health, housing and other needs to achieve direct and beneficial results.
+The Serve New Mexico Commission's (formerly the New Mexico Commission for Community Volunteerism) mission is to engage citizens of all ages and backgrounds in community based service; such service will address New Mexico’s human, educational, environmental, public safety, health, housing and other needs to achieve direct and beneficial results.

 Specific Responsibilities of the State Commission

 1. Assuring good stewardship of the AmeriCorps State resources in the state of New Mexico.
 Duties include:

 - Administration of a grant program in support of national service programs which includes selection, oversight and evaluation of grant recipients.

 - Development of projects, training methods, curriculum materials and other materials and activities related to national service programs.

 - Availability of technical assistance to grant applicants.

 2. Developing and communicating a state-wide vision of service and fostering an ethic of service and volunteering throughout the state.
 Duties include:

 - Preparation of a national service program for the state that: